unLomTrois/spotely/README.md

 # spotely

-A telegram bot for spotify-link conversion to youtube-link.
+A telegram for "converting" Spotify and YouTube links between each other.